undera/pyrosim/docs/start/03_sensors.rst

 #.
 Proprioceptive - senses the current angle of a joint.
 #.
 Touch - senses if a body is touching another body
 #.
 Vestibular - senses a bodies orientation in space
+#.
+Rotational - senses a bodies rotation angles in space

 After the simulation terminates, the results of the sensors from every time step is collected and returned as a numpy matrix.
 The matrix has indices